Eyre Yorke Block: Flora

 The original vegetation of these low hills was woodland of short trees with a shrubby undergrowth.
 The original woodland consisted mainly of a tea tree Melaleuca lanceolata and mallee box (Eucalyptus porosa), a mallee eucalyptus.
 The flora of the two peninsulas does differ, with the Eyre Peninsula flora having similarities with areas further west as well as number of endemic species, while the Yorke Peninsula has plants typical of areas to the east.

 Fauna

 Mammals of the region include the western grey kangaroo and the southern hairy-nosed wombat, although many more (such as the tammar wallaby have become extinct on the two peninsulas since they have been cleared for farmland.
 Birds include the emu.

 Threats and preservation

-Most of the area has been cleared for farmland resulting in reduced populations and local extinction of much wildlife, especially on Yorke Peninsula.
-However clearance has mostly ceased now and the northern areas of Eyre Peninsula in particular still have large areas of mallee woodland while the coastal dunes remain mostly unspoilt also.
+Most of the area has been cleared for farmland resulting in reduced populations and local extinction of wildlife, especially on Yorke Peninsula.
+However, clearance has mostly ceased now and the northern areas of Eyre Peninsula in particular still have large areas of mallee woodland while the coastal dunes remain mostly unspoilt.
 Weeds, fertiliser and herbicide runoff are still threatening habitats.
 Protected areas include Innes National Park on Yorke Peninsula.